tetratorus/agent/README.md

    - Tool sets can be mixed: external APIs and internal functions
    - Custom tool detection patterns per agent
    - Memory management customizable per agent

+## Development Guidelines

+### Code Style

+- No default/hardcoded values for required parameters in variables folder
+- All variables defined in variables folder must be explicitly passed
+- No default/hardcoded values for required parameters in agent constructor
+- Clear documentation of all required parameters

 ## Agent Implementation Guidelines